Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 Visceral fat is a deep type of fat that surrounds your organs.
 You can't see visceral fat, but it's the most dangerous type of body fat because it's biologically active, which means it can produce hormones and other substances that affect your health.
 Visceral fat is connected to insulin resistance and metabolic diseases, and it can shorten your lifespan [1].

-While subcutaneous fat may be your motivation behind wanting to lose some body fat, visceral fat is most concerning.
+While subcutaneous fat may motivate you to lose some body fat, visceral fat is most concerning.
 The good news is when you lower your body fat percentage, you lose some of both types.

 Keep in mind that while too much body fat is more of a widespread concern, having a really low body fat percentage comes with its own set of health problems, like:

 Now that you know the health risks associated with having too much or too little body fat, the next question is, “What's a healthy body fat percentage?”
-You might even be wondering, “What should my body fat percentage be?
-Is there a magic number I should aim for?”
+You might even wonder, “What is my ideal body fat percentage?"

 Healthy body fat percentages are given in ranges and differ between men and women.
 Let's break them down: